-The name Helen Keller is known around the world as a symbol of courage in the face of overwhelming odds, yet she was much more than a symbol.
-She was a woman of luminous intelligence, high ambition and great accomplishment who devoted her life to helping others.
+Helen Keller is known the world over as a symbol of courage in the face of overwhelming odds.
+Yet she was much more than a symbol.
+She was a woman of luminous intelligence, high ambition and great accomplishment.
+Driven by her deep compassion for others who cope with significant obstacles to living healthy and productive lives, she devoted her own life to helping people fulfill their true potential.

 1880: On June 27, Helen Keller is born in Tuscumbia, Alabama.

 1882: Following a bout of illness, Helen loses her sight and hearing.

 1887: Helen’s parents hire Anne Sullivan, a graduate of the Perkins School for the Blind, to be Helen’s tutor.
 Anne begins by teaching Helen that objects have names and that she can use her fingers to spell them.
 Over time, Helen learns to communicate via sign language, to read and write in Braille, to touch-lip read, and to speak.

 1900: After attending schools in Boston and New York, Helen matriculates at Radcliffe College.

 1903: Helen’s first book, an autobiography called The Story of My Life, is published.